 I encourage you to experiment with these design principles and to master the art of maximizing space in tiny houses.
 With a bit of perseverance, you can create a truly unique home that will be a pleasure to live in no matter how small it is.

 Want to know how small houses can save you money?
-Read our article on the benefits of small houses to learn just how many ways they can help you to save.
+Read my article on the benefits of small houses to learn just how many ways they can help you to save.

 How big is a small house exactly?
 Find out here: Small House Definition.